-The wedding of Greek heiress Christina Onassis in Athens on Tuesday (22 July) was to have been a simple ceremony with only close relatives.
+Background: The wedding of Greek heiress Christina Onassis in Athens on Tuesday (22 July) was to have been a simple ceremony with only close relatives.
 But over a thousand people surrounded the Greek Orthodox church in the fashionable suburb of Glyfas when the wedding party arrived.

 Security guards had to work hard to keep the crowd from surging forward around Miss Onassis and the bridegroom, Alexander Andreades, the 32-year-old son of a Greek banker and shipowner.

 The couple say they fall in love and decided to marry within the last month.
 The marriage surprised Greek society.
 Until recently Miss Onassis was almost engaged to Mr. Petros Goulandris, a member of another Greek shipping family, whom she promised her father shortly before he died that she would marry.